grafana/jsonnet-libs/helloworld-observ-lib/README.md

 # Hello world observ lib

 This lib can be used as a starter template of modular observ lib.
+Modular observ libs are highly reusable observability package containing grafana dashboards and prometheus alerts/rules.
+They can be used in as a replacement or in conjuction to monitoring-mixins format.

 ## Import